-Agnés, Marie, Antonè, and Daniel stand inside the dormitory compound in Bobo-Dioulasso.
+Agnés, Marie, Antoine, and Daniel stand inside the dormitory compound in Bobo-Dioulasso.

 Edmond, in purple, stands with extended family for a picture during a visit to Konkourona.
 Thanks to our KAFO supporters, most of these children are now students at the newly expanded Konkourona Primary School.

-This year’s good results are the culmination of more than a decade of dedicated efforts to education opportunities for Konkourona students.
+This year’s good results are the culmination of decades of dedicated efforts to improve education opportunities for children from Konkourona.
 In 2013, Dr. Millogo built a house in Bobo Dioulasso to serve as a dormitory for students from Konkourona, so that those who passed the compulsory exam for entrance into middle school would have access to not only middle schools, but also high schools, technical schools and universities.
 He made a concerted effort to support those students by:

 Congratulations again to all the students and their fantastic accomplishments!